All Episodes

 And so the advertising rate was based on how large the audience being assembled was by combining a whole bunch of programs.

-And they didn't want complaint letters, which are always fake anyway, from activist listeners trying to uh uh have a negative impact on the business side of our program, but it didn't matter.
+And they didn't want complaint letters, which are always fake anyway, from activist listeners trying to have a negative impact on the business side of our program.

 Because while the content, of course, is crucial.

-Without business side success, nobody's gonna hear the content.
+Without business-side success, nobody's going to hear the content.

-We we had to find a way to get sponsors and advertisers who had never used radio before.
+Had to find a way to get sponsors and advertisers who had never used radio before, national radio.

 And it did it.